vicent-b/Deface-GUI/README.md

 To ensure the graphics card is being used instead of the CPU, use the Task Manager when processing a file

-Finally, download the whole folder and open (run) "deface_GUI.py" with Python
+Finally, download the whole folder and open (run) "deface_GUI.py" with Python.

-## Linux
+### Linux
-Let's be frank: I trust you are tech savvy enough to install Python and the listed dependencies for Windows users
+Let's be frank: I trust you are tech savvy enough to install Python and the listed dependencies for Windows users.